Fiori-Tracker/fioritracker.github.io/1909SPS06/installation/basis-steps.md

 4.1 Return to `/n/IWFND/MAINT_SERVICE` transaction, find and click on `ZFIORITRACKER_SRV` entry.<br>

-4.2 OData status should be marked with green and there should be added `LOCAL` alias (marked as default one) - as you can see in the screenshot below.
+4.2 OData status should be marked with green and there should be added `LOCAL` alias (marked as default one) - as you can see in the screenshot below:
 ![](/res/maint-service.png)

-If ICF node is not marked with green then proceed with Step 5.
-If it is green than you can skip Step 5 and proceed with Step 6.
+If ICF note is green then proceed to the [step 6](/basis-steps?id=step-6-activate-the-fronted-icf-nodes) (skip step 5).

 ## Step 5 - Activate ICF node